-- Vampire: The Masquerade has a term for this: Cleopatras.
+- Vampire: The Masquerade has a term for this: Cleopatras (see Film entry above).
 Cleopatras are former models, movie stars, or just insufferably vain people who are targeted and embraced into the Nosferatu clan for no good reason than because they really like to Break the Haughty.

-- In BIONICLE, the character Nidhiki was a guy who betrayed his fellow heroes and suffered from insectophobia.
+- The character Nidhiki was a guy who betrayed his fellow heroes and suffered from insectophobia.
 He defected to a band of mercenaries who were less than merry, and was mutated into an insectoid monster shortly thereafter to make sure he would never be able to leave and become a hero elsewhere.
 The transformation still left him a very large, physically strong beast with all his previous intelligence and a grudge against his old comrades; however, which was why they kept him as a member and didn't just kill him there.

 - Metus counts too.
 After betraying his own people to the enemy, he got transformed into what he really was (according to Mata Nui): a snake.
 Why they still let him roam freely a mystery, though, as he still proved to be a threat this way.